misken/pymwts/README.md

-The models are mixed integer programming models, represented with the Pyomo modeling language (a Python library) and solvable with standard solvers such as cbc, GLPK, Gurobi, or CPLEX.
+The models are mixed integer programming models, represented with the Pyomo modeling language (a Python library) and solvable with standard solvers such as Cbc, GLPK, Gurobi, or CPLEX.

 Link to paper preprint (COMING SOON)